willstepp/writings/hunger/hunger.md

 And there at the base of the tree she saw her son.
 She saw Mika collapsed against the tree.
 The bucket was beside him.
 She ran to him and embraced the body of her son, because there was no more life in it.
 She wept and held him in her arms.

 My son.
-My beautiful boy.
+My beautiful son.

 It was only later that she realized that the tears of the others were not tears of sorrow like hers.
 They were tears of joy and their voices had a sound of hope in them.
 Her eyes lifted and  she saw the trunk.
 She saw it was no longer charred.
 The tree had life in it.
 It lived again.
 The bark healthy and rich in color.
 She gazed up and saw those branches, which had always been barren in the past, were now full of leaves like they are in springtime, full and bright green they were.
 Delicate and fluttering in the winter air.
 Yet it was the fruit that at last turned Ama’s tears of sorrow into joy.